abkavi9924/ArtRestorationAI/README.md

 Step 2: Download the app.py file.

-Step 3: Change the location
+Step 3: Change the location gpu_model with the location of the file saved.

+Step 4: Run app.py

+**Note: Also Download scriptv1.py as helper functions from this files are being called in app.py**